National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 #### Data Analyst {#sec-onboarding-team-role-analyst}

-This individual uses the N3C Data Enclave to identify, extract, and prepare data for analyses.
+This individual uses the Enclave to identify, extract, and prepare data for analyses.
 They work closely with the study team to clarify the hypotheses and extract relevant data elements

 #### Statistician {#sec-onboarding-team-role-statistician}